Pope to 'go beyond fear' in Romania

-Pope Francis heads to Romania on Friday with a message of integration not just for its faith communities but for a post-election European Union, following nationalist gains.
+Pope Francis arrived in Romania on Friday with a message of integration not just for its faith communities but for a post-election European Union, following nationalist gains.

-During the three-day trip to the mainly Orthodox country, which sits at the crossroads of Western and Eastern Europe, the pontiff is expected to touch on issues fuelling nationalism, such as poverty, as well as inter-religious relations.
+During the three-day trip to the mainly Orthodox country, which sits at the crossroads of Western and Eastern Europe, Francis is expected to touch on issues fuelling nationalism, such as poverty, as well as inter-religious relations.

-"I come to you to walk together," Francis said in a message to the people of Romania ahead of the visit.
+"I come to you to walk together," Francis said in a message to the people of Romania ahead of his departure.

 "We walk together when we learn to keep the roots of the family, when we cater to the future of our children and of our brothers next to us, when we go beyond fear and suspicion, when we let the walls that divide us from others fall," he said.